Fensterbank/easyverein/README.md

 If you need all kind of contacts (e.g. Companies and Supplier), you can get them with this method.
 If you only want to get the details of your real members, it's better to use the `getMembers` method and include the contact details in the query.

-You can specify the parameter `query: string[]` to restrict the fields returned by the API.
+You can specify the parameter `query: string` to restrict the fields returned by the API.
-Without that parameter, a lot of fields will be populated by default. (~ 12 KB per returned contact item)
 You can check the type `ContactDetail` to see which fields can be populated.

 ```typescript